Shootquinn/QMRD3/README.md

 # QMRD3
 Qualification Model Rover Demonstrator for Deep Drilling

+Thanks to
+Roger-random, who
+created the amazing Sawppy rover on which this design is based.

 Note: This rover uses the following bearing in 28+ locations: https://www.thingiverse.com/thing:3116838
       The bearing is a remix and therefore is released under a separate license and is maintained on Thingiverse.
       Thanks to Zh4x0r for creating the parametric model with an integral lip, and thanks to Emmett for inventing